Find Grad Schools

 Master’s Degrees in Nutrition Sciences

 There are 95 schools in the United States where you can get your master's degree in nutrition sciences.
-This degree is more popular with female students, and about 29% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 10.6% of nutrition sciences graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 25% were from an underrepresented racial-ethnic group.
+Also, 8.1% of nutrition sciences graduates were international students.

 Education Levels of Nutrition Sciences Majors